Prestige real estate: the different categories of real estate

 Luxury flats

 This type of prestigious property is mainly located in large cities, but not only.
 It is of course qualified by large volumes, the quality of the materials, but also by the services, the environment and an exceptional location.
 They are particularly found in Haussmann-style buildings.
 It is not unusual for these prestigious flats to have large terraces.
 This is a top-of-the-range flat located on the top floor of a building and which has a terrace and a roof garden with a privileged urban panoramic view.
-There are also luxury flats in 16th century castle.

 Atypical properties